aaronsaray/slack-conversation-export/README.md

 ## Todo

+- [ ] Add colorization to winston console logging
+- [ ] Add start/end time to the last output
+- [ ] For my own use, have it check on each conversation and only keep ones you're a member of
 - [ ] Debug logging seems to write at bottleneck step registration, not execution
 - [ ] Better logging configuration for Winston
 - [ ] Separate out the package better so that people can use my downloading/parsing without having to write to a file